 The Canadian Food Inspection Agency (CFIA) and USDA NOP signed an organic standards equivalence arrangement on June 18, 2009.
 The arrangement establishes the standards of the two countries as equivalent, with the exception of some critical variances that must be addressed in the certification and/or import/export process.

-All NOP certified products crossing the borders into Canada must be accompanied by an Attestation Statement that the product has been produced in compliance with the terms of the US/Canada Organic Equivalency Arrangement, including having met the critical variances, described below in "Production Requirements".
-Certifiers must verify compliance to the terms of the U.S.-Canada organic equivalence and include the following attestation statement on organic certificates for USDA organic products exported to Canada: "Certified in accordance with the terms of the US-Canada Organic Equivalency Arrangement".
+USDA organic products exported to Canada must be accompanied by an organic certificate issued by a USDA-accredited certifying agent recognized under the terms of the U.S.-Canada equivalence arrangement.
+The organic certificate addendum issued by the USDA certifying agent must identify which products meet the terms of the U.S.-Canada equivalence arrangement and include the following attestation statement: "Certified in accordance with the terms of the U.S.-Canada Organic Equivalency Arrangement..